seanzhangkx8/ConvoKit/doc/source/architecture.rst

 Each of the four classes in the hierarchy contains a ``.meta`` field, which is a dictionary that maps from metadata name to value.
 In the previous example, you would want a Speaker-level metadata entry called something like "start-date".
 So, if ``spkr`` is an instance of Speaker representing a Reddit user who joined on April 1, 2008, ``spkr.meta`` would be a dictionary looking like ``{"start-date": "04-01-2008"}``.
 While for simplicity we have represented the start date as a string, in practice there are no restrictions on what kinds of objects can be stored as metadata, so you could have chosen a fancier representation, like a Pandas timestamp.

 Note that all of the datasets that ship with ConvoKit have some metadata already present, usually related to the task that the dataset was originally designed for.
 To learn what metadata is present in a Corpus, you can access its ``meta_index`` attribute.

+Vectors
+^^^^^^^

+Additionally, ConvoKit provides support for vector data that may be associated with corpus components (Conversation, Utterance, or Speaker class objects).
+More information about vectors in ConvoKit can be found in the following `introductory tutorial <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/blob/master/examples/vectors/vector_demo.ipynb>`_.

 Transformer
 -----------